VisDunneRight/Indy-Survey-Tool/README.md

 ## Uploading Survey Papers

-The easiest method of uplaoding survey papers in bulk is using our CSV converter, but it is also possible to add papers individually.
+The easiest method of uploading survey papers in bulk is using our CSV converter, but it is also possible to add papers individually.

 ### Upload in Bulk